basnijholt/nijho.lt/content/post/proxmox-migration/index.md

 The agent can even verify the change was successful by checking the git diff or the active configuration.
 This is the infrastructure counterpart to the "agentic coding" revolution I'm living in.

+## Scaling with AI

+A friend recently complimented me on how nicely my configuration was structured, especially for managing 8 different machines.
+The funny thing is, I haven't written almost a single line of my configuration myself.
+I did all of it using agentic AI over many sessions.
+I have restructured and refactored it quite a few times, going from a single machine to 2 machines, and eventually to 9.
+The AI handles the heavy lifting of refactoring, ensuring that my [PC, NUC, and HP](https://github.com/basnijholt/dotfiles/blob/4f534bf32fb4396dd86ce631dec00717eab7656d/configs/nixos/flake.nix) all share common modules while keeping their unique personalities.
+It feels like I have a team of junior developers maintaining my infrastructure.

 ## Why Incus?

 I still wish there was a purely "Nix" way to manage persistent, stateful LXC containers and VMs.